maurogarciac/automation_test4/README.md

     python -m pip install -r requirements.txt
     ```
 5. Run tests:
+   To run all the tests, just run `pytest` in local env or `make test` for docker container.

     ### Flags for execution:
         An optional '--browser' flag can be included after 'pytest' to specify the browser option (default is 'chrome'):